copyrightexceptions/copyrightexceptions.eu/content/implementations/LT/info53h.md

 otherConditions:
 - works used must be made to be located permanently in public places
 - the exception does not cover the use of works that are displayed in exhibitions and museums
+- works used must not be the main subject of representation
+- permitted uses exclude direct reproduction of works of architecture in the form of buildings or other construction works, as well as making copies of sculptures
 remarks: "The exception does not extend to neighbouring rights under art 58 of the Law."
 link: https://www.wipo.int/edocs/lexdocs/laws/en/lt/lt081en.pdf
 ---